SharpSet/afterthought/README.md

 # Afterthought

-Afterthought allows you to always have an attachable debugger ready to use, even when you don't want to use it, and without changing how you run your code.
+A [debugpy](https://github.com/microsoft/debugpy) alternative to [pdb.post_mortem()](https://docs.python.org/3/library/pdb.html#pdb.post_mortem) that allows you to attach any debugger to your code after an exception has been raised.

-By default it is setup and tested with vscode, feel free to contribute to add support for other debuggers.
+By default it is setup and tested with vscode, but feel free to contribute to add support for other debuggers.

 ## Installation